 About San Lorenzo Maggiore

-What seems to be the attractive thirteenth century church of San Lorenzo Maggiore in Naples in fact contains a startling secret – the amazing underground remains of the Greco-Roman city of Neapolis.
-For lovers of ancient Rome it’s simply unmissable.
+What seems to be the attractive 13th century church of San Lorenzo Maggiore in Naples contains a startling secret – the amazing underground remains of the Greco-Roman city of Neapolis.
+For lovers of ancient Rome San Lorenzo Maggiore is simply unmissable and as such, this impressive site features as one of our Top 10 Tourist Attractions in Italy.

-The main find at the San Lorenzo Maggiore Ruins are the remains of the Greek meeting place and marketplace, known as the Agora.
-A Roman food market or “Macellum” has also been found, partially incorporated into the cloisters of a church, the cloisters themselves dating back to the fourteenth century.
+Open between 9.30am and 5.30pm, the main find at the San Lorenzo Maggiore Ruins are the remains of the Greek meeting place and marketplace, known as the Agora.
+A Roman food market or ‘Macellum’ has also been found, partially incorporated into the cloisters of a church themselves dating back to the 14th century.

 Visitors to the San Lorenzo Maggiore Ruins can also see public buildings such as what would have been the public treasury or “Aerarium” and a series of roads and “tabernae” or shops including a laundrette and a bakery.

-Beneath the thirteenth century church of San Lorenzo Maggiore, there are also the remnants of a sixth century AD Christian basilica.
+Beneath the 13th century church of San Lorenzo Maggiore, there are also the remnants of a 6th century AD Christian basilica.
 This truly remarkable place is also an informative museum, with exhibits and historical information covering the archaeological excavations at the site.
-This impressive site features as one of our Top 10 Tourist Attractions in Italy.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.